vivekpatil2001/apnaiit-notes/docs/css/inline-block-element.md

 ---
-sidebar_position: 2
+sidebar_position: 10
 ---

-# Introduction to inline block
+# UPCOMING ❤️ Introduction to inline block

   ###  What is Inline block?
   > Inline Block is an element of css , **that can you**